featurehub-io/featurehub-javascript-sdk/README.md

 FeatureHub.set(fhConfig);
 ```

 ### What is meant by extra detail?
-How do I use the strategies features of FeatureHub?
+How do I use the strategies attached to feature flags?

-FeatureHub is able to provide targeting - to support progressive rollouts, targeted rollouts and even
+FeatureHub is able to provide user targeting - to support progressive rollouts, targeted rollouts and even
 A/B testing.
-By creating your config and immediately initializing, you miss the first opportunity to
-customise the connection.
-You can customise this connection at any time however, particularly in
-browser based information you may not know what information you wish to customise with until after you
-have logged in.
-More information is provided below in "Rollout Strategies and Client Context".
+This will require you to pass ClientContext.
+When you create config and immediately initialize it, it doesn't contain any Client Context information, however you can customise this connection at any time and add the context:

-In our step 2 from the Quick Starts you can see that if you wish for example to specify the languages
+Example to specify the languages
 and username of the person up front you can do this:

 ```typescript